pingcap/docs-dm/en/handle-performance-issues.md

 - If DM's Binlog replication processing unit reads the binlog event from upstream MySQL/MariaDB, to locate and resolve the issue, refer to [read binlog data](#read-binlog-data) in the "relay log unit" section.

-- If DM's Binlog replication processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `write relay log duration` should be microseconds.
-If `read binlog event duration` is too large, check the write performance of the disk.
+- If DM's Binlog replication processing unit reads the binlog event from the relay log file, when `binlog event size` is not too large, the value of `read binlog event duration` should be microseconds.
+If `read binlog event duration` is too large, check the read performance of the disk.
 To avoid low write performance, use local SSDs for DM-worker.

 ### binlog event conversion